dotmake-build/command-line/docs/README.md

 ### Prerequisites

 - .NET 8.0 and later project or .NET Standard 2.0 and later project.
-  Note that .NET Framework 4.7.2+ or .NET Core 2.0 to NET 7.0 projects can reference our netstandard2.0 target (automatic in nuget).
+  Note that .NET Framework 4.7.2+ or .NET Core 2.0 to .NET 7.0 projects can reference our netstandard2.0 target (automatic in nuget).
   If your target framework is below net5.0, you also need `<LangVersion>9.0</LangVersion>` tag (minimum) in your .csproj file.
 - Visual Studio 2022 v17.3+ or .NET SDK 6.0.407+ (when building via `dotnet` cli).
   Our incremental source generator requires performance features added first in these versions.